Immigration And The Prevention Of Insanity (1913)

 Another disadvantage is that it would be of little avail in detecting the mentally defective, very few of whom ever have institutional care in this country and a much smaller proportion in most countries in Europe.

-The objections raised to this procedure are so numerous that it cannot be considered a very practical suggestion.
+The objections to this procedure are so numerous that it cannot be considered a practical suggestion.
 Our knowledge of the effect of heredity upon the production of mental disease is hardly definite enough to base such an arbitrary administrative measure upon.

-Many of the states which bear this heavy burden would very gladly pay much more than the most efficient mental examination would cost to be relieved of the expense of caring for the insane and mentally defective immigrants who now enter the country.
+Many of the states that bear this heavy burden would very gladly pay much more than the most efficient mental examination would cost to be relieved of the expense of caring for the insane and mentally defective immigrants who now enter the country.

-If to this were added the pay and allowance of ten such officers stationed at foreign ports and thirty detailed from time to time upon vessels carrying immigrants to this country, the total additional cost of providing an adequate and effective mental examination of immigrants would be less than $225,000 per year, or about 25 cents for each immigrant examined—one-sixteenth of the present "head-tax."
+If this were added to the pay and allowance of ten such officers stationed at foreign ports and thirty detailed from time to time upon vessels carrying immigrants to this country, the total additional cost of providing an adequate and effective mental examination of immigrants would be less than $225,000 per year, or about 25 cents for each immigrant examined—one-sixteenth of the present "head-tax."

 It is a small price to pay to exclude the insane and mentally defective among those who are to become the parents of future generations of Americans.